lupyuen/lupyuen.github.io/src/usb.md

 _Does __transfer_spi__ impose a limit on the size of SPI Transfers?_

-With some tweaking, we discover that __transfer_spi fails when transferring 32 bytes or more__!
+With some tweaking, we discover that __transfer_spi garbles the data when transferring 32 bytes or more__!

 This seems to be a limitation of the __CH341 SPI Driver__.